-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 2313 Williams Amended June 14, 2016 Senate Committee on Energy, Rules, and Communications program for biomethane projects pursuant to which a qualifying project is entitled to a one- time payment of 50% of the interconnection costs incurred by the biomethane producer, up to a total payment of \$1,500,000.
-Proposed Law: This bill would require the CPUC to modify the monetary incentive program for biomethane projects, excluding dairy cluster biomethane projects, to increase the total available incentives for those projects from \$1,500,000 to \$3,000,000, and to extend the program, as modified, until December 31, 2021.
-This bill would require the CPUC, in consultation with the State Air Resources Board and State Energy Resources Conservation and Development Commission, to adopt rules for gas corporations, relative to investments in Letter of support AB 2323 Ridley-Thomas Amended April 19, 2016 Assembly Committee on Appropriations infrastructure interconnecting to biomethane sources, as specified, by January 2, 2018.
-The provisions requiring adoption of these rules would remain in effect until January 1, 2026.
-Existing Law: Existing law requires the PUC, in consultation with the Energy Commission and the State Air Resources Board, to direct electrical corporations to file applications for programs and investments to accelerate widespread transportation electrification to, among other things, reduce dependence on petroleum and meet air quality standards.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 2313 Williams Amended August 15, 2016 Senate Floor Existing Law: Existing law requires the CPUC to adopt policies and programs that promote the in-state production and distribution of biomethane that facilitate the development of a variety of sources of in-state biomethane.
+The CPUC has adopted two decisions implementing these requirements, the second of which adopted a monetary incentive program for biomethane projects pursuant to which a qualifying project is entitled to a one-time payment of 50% of the interconnection costs incurred by the biomethane producer, up to a total payment of \$1,500,000. sent to Senate Committee on Energy, Utilities, and Communications on July 27, 2016, for this bill as amended June 14, 2016.
+Proposed Law: This bill would require the CPUC to modify the monetary incentive program for biomethane projects to increase the total available incentives for those projects from \$1,500,000 to \$3,000,000, with the exception of dairy cluster biomethane projects which would be increased to \$5,000,000, and to extend the program, as modified, until December 31, 2021.
+This bill would require the CPUC, before exhaustion of the funds available for the incentive program, to consider whether to allow recovery in rates of the costs of investments relative to installation of utility infrastructure for interconnection to biomethane sources.
+AB 2323 Ridley-Thomas Amended April 19, 2016 Assembly Committee on Appropriations Existing Law: Existing law requires the PUC, in consultation with the Energy Commission and the State Air Resources Board, to direct electrical corporations to file applications for programs and investments to accelerate widespread transportation electrification to, among other things, reduce dependence on petroleum and meet air quality standards.
 The PUC is required to approve, or modify and approve, programs and investments in transportation electrification, including those that deploy charging infrastructure, through a reasonable cost recovery mechanism, if they are consistent with the purposes, do not unfairly compete with nonutility enterprises, include performance accountability measures, and are in the interests of ratepayers.
-Proposed Law: This bill would require an electrical corporation that offers time-of-use rates, critical peak pricing, real-time pricing, or peak time rebates for the charging of electric vehicles, as part of a program to encourage transportation electrification, to offer similar rates to low-carbon transportation fuel production facilities and public and private fueling stations dedicated to providing low-carbon fuels for transportation purposes.
-Letter of support sent May 3, 2016, for this bill as amended April 19, 2016
+Proposed Law: This bill would require an electrical corporation that offers time-of-use rates, sent to Assembly Committee on Appropriations on May 3, 2016, for this bill as critical peak pricing, real-time pricing, or peak time rebates for the charging of electric vehicles, as part of a program to encourage transportation electrification, to offer similar rates to low-carbon transportation fuel production facilities and public and private fueling stations dedicated to providing low-carbon fuels for transportation purposes.